 We will focus on AI’s inference and decision-making capacities in oracle-style use cases.
 Systems like ChatGPT are good examples.
 Although they are becoming increasingly agentic, the core problem is going from merely text generation based on predicting language tokens to an internal process that genuinely resembles thinking and self-correction.

 More broadly, I’m interested in AI that serves the collective good rather than becoming another tool of economic inequality, misinformation, or geopolitical competition.
-After all, the future of AI is not predetermined.
+After all, the future of AI is still open.
 Since it will be shaped by policy, public engagement, and human values, ensuring AI’s results are accurate and aligned with ethical principles will require an informed, engaged public willing to advocate for its responsible development.

-Connectionist AI: Perceptual Representation
+Perceptual Representation

 Much of modern AI is built on connectionism, a paradigm rooted in empiricism—the belief that knowledge comes from experience with examples.
 Deep learning models, inspired by the structure of the human brain, learn by analyzing vast amounts of data and identifying patterns without a preset structure, often called statistical induction.
 The rise of the transformer architecture, which allowed AI to process information more efficiently, led to a revolution in language models, making AI far more useful for real-world tasks.